putonti/virMine/README.md

 ## License

-This project is licensed under the TODO
+This project is licensed under the terms of the MIT License